10 Best High-Growth Stocks to Buy for Young Investors

 Source: Shutterstock

-Also, when society normalizes, I doubt that the coronavirus will permanently cause cannabis abstinence.
-Further, prior long-term trends bode well for CGC stock.

-By the time millennials are looking at retirement, marijuana will likely have lost its Schedule I classification — likely long before this point.
-History shows that the Prohibition era failed to curb Americans’ desire for alcohol.
-History will eventually prove the same for cannabis.

-Indeed, as the Pew Research Center demonstrates, attitudes towards legalization have shifted positively.
-It’s probably only a matter of time before the government listens to the will of the people.
-When that day comes, CGC has a chance to explode higher.
+Despite the heavy losses in marijuana-based high-growth stocks like Canopy Growth Corp (NYSE:CGC), there are several reasons to hold the line.
+As the Pew Research Center demonstrates, attitudes towards legalization have shifted positively.
+It’s probably only a matter of time before the government listens to the will of the people, boosting the entire industry.

 Additionally, the pandemic and subsequent months-long quarantines have ramped up consumers’ appetite for cannabis and other vice products.
 Thus, should legalization occur, the U.S. market is even hungrier than normal.